- Garden / Landscaping / Patio — 248

 - Zero-down loans do not require a down payment, so the loan amount, as a percentage of the purchase price, is usually higher than the Fannie Mae guidelines; if the borrower gets a second mortgage to cover the amount above the guidelines, it's called a "piggyback loan" or a "purchase money second mortgage."
 Ditto if the borrower does not have enough for a down payment, and gets two mortgages instead.
 (See Understanding Mortgage Types.)

 - Home Ownership Accelerator Loan Products are mortgage products (or software) that promise to accelerate your mortgage payoff; many times promising that you do not have to change your spending habits!
-Buyer beware; these products require a high degree of financial dicipline and adequate discretionary cash flow.
-Please seek independent mortgage advice before applying for any type of home ownership accelerator loan.
+Buyer beware; these products require a high degree of financial discipline and adequate discretionary cash flow.
+Please seek independent mortgage advice before applying for any type of homeownership accelerator loan.

 Traditional loans are those where the principal and interest are paid in an agreed-upon payment schedule, with a down payment that fits within the usual parameters.
 Fixed and conventional ARM loans fall into that description.

 10.)
 What's mortgage insurance?
 Do I need it?

 If you are making a down payment of less than 20 percent, you will most likely have to get Private Mortgage Insurance (or PMI).
 It ensures that the lender is guaranteed, by the mortgage insurer, 80 percent of the loan if you default.
 The insurance premium amount varies by the loan to the value of the house and type of loan.
 Another option is to get a second mortgage to use for part of the down payment.
 For example, you can get an 80/10/10 loan (80 percent loan, 10 percent second mortgage, and 10 percent down) or a variation thereof and avoid paying PMI.